//echo "Main

 2 teaspoons cornstarch

-1 1/2 teaspoons grated lemon peel Combine all ingredients in a heavy medium saucepan.
+1 1/2 teaspoons grated lemon peel Combine all ingredients in a heavy medium pan.
 Stir over medium heat until cornstarch dissolves.

 Boil until thickened, stirring occasionally, about 4 minutes.
 Cover and refrigerate until cold. ( can be made 3 days ahead; keep chilled.